 All pupils belong to one of four houses: Northgate (red), Southgate (blue), Eastgate (green) and Westgate (yellow).
 All pupils collect house team points.
 They are collected by each individual for positive behaviour and are logged on ClassDojo.
+Pupils are given a certificate for achieving 50, 100 and 200 points.
 Each individual's points also contribute to the team as a whole.
-Covid-19: Year Six Team to collect points as usual and display in the hall but not to visit different classrooms to collect points.
+House team points are counted at the end of each week and a running total is displayed in the hall.
+During Friday's Celebration assembly, the running totals are announced.
+At the end of each term, the team with the most house team points are rewarded with an extra playtime/activity.